- Monday to Friday

 Computer Skills: Strong computer skills with knowledge of MS Office applications including database and web based systems.
 Proficiency in using Zoom, MS Office Suite (Word, PowerPoint, Excel, Outlook, TEAMs).

-Certificates and Licenses: Must have a valid Washington State Claim Administration certification and/or obtain certification pursuant to Department of Labor and Industries regulations and eligibility requirements after obtaining employment at Washington Hospital Services.
+Certificates and Licenses: Must be certified by the Department of Labor and Industries after one year of employment at Washington Hospital Services.
 Must have a valid unrestricted Washington State Drivers’ License and proof of insurance.

 Familiarity with RCW 51 and WAC 296.